SorensenUCSC/CSE110A-sp2022/overview.md

 ### TA Office Hours:

-Reese will hold hybrid office hours on Wednesdays from 2:30 to 4:30 PM.
-Zoom link will be available on Piazza, and room will be BE-153A when in person instruction resumes.
+TBD

 ### Mentoring Hours:

-Sanya will hold 1-1 tutoring hours primarily in-person (when we return).
-Location is TBD.

-* Monday 4:00 - 5:00 PM
-* Friday 3:30 - 4:30 PM

-_Sanya will be asynchronous until Jan.
-10. Please ask questions on Piazza and she will answer._

-Tim will hold 1-1 tutoring hours primarily remotely

-* Tuesday 2:00 - 3:00 PM
-* Thursday 2:00 - 3:00 PM
+TBD

 ## Asynchronous Communication

 For any questions outside of office hours: Please post to the class forum (Piazza).
-If these are sensitive questions, you can email them directly to the teaching staff.
+If these are sensitive questions, please make the post private.
 If it is more general, make it visible to the rest of class.
 If it isn't clear if it is a sensitive question or not, please start out by making the question to the teaching staff and we can advise on making it public or not.
 Feel free to answer questions that your classmates post or freely participate in discussions there!

-Other questions can be sent through canvas if you'd like.
-If your question appears to be more appropriate for the discussion forum, we may kindly ask you to post your question there.
 Please do not email us individually.
 Those emails get buried, or they might not be seen by the right member of the teaching staff.
+Any re-grading requests must occur through Piazza.

 We will strive to reply to homework questions and discussions within 24 hours.
 Do not plan on, or expect help, outside of regular business hours (after 5 pm or weekends)